Long Stay Immigration Inspections

 To ask for a Long Stay Immigration Inspection please follow these steps:

-- An inspection will be completed under the Housing Health & Safety Rating System under the Housing Act 2004 and the Overcrowding Standard within the Housing Act 1985.
+- an inspection will be completed under the Housing Health & Safety Rating System under the Housing Act 2004.
+Also the Overcrowding Standard within the Housing Act 1985

-- If anything does not meet standards we will note this in our correspondence to you and a re-inspection and new confirmation letter will be sent when standards have been met.
-You must pay an additional fee of £60 for each subsequent visit as this covers the cost of the Officer time involved.
+- if anything does not meet standards we will note this in our letters to you.
+A re-inspection and new letter will be sent when standards have been met.
+You must pay an additional fee of £60 for each subsequent visit as this covers the cost of the officer time involved

-You can then use our letter as evidence of the suitability of the property to the authority which requested it.
+You can then use our letter as proof that the property is suitable.